britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 This information comprises the protocol's wire image, which we define and discuss in this document.
-It is the wire image, not the protocol's specification, that determines how third parties on the network paths among protocol participants can interact with that protocol.
+It is the wire image, not the protocol's specification, that determines how third parties on the network paths among protocol participants will interact with that protocol.

 Several documents currently under discussion in IETF working groups and the IETF in general, for example